EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 The contract now verifies the provided name user is the same as the authorising user.

-5. Try it again, but this time, but make alice say hi, with the authority of the "alice" account.
+5. Try it again, but this time, but make alice say hi, with the authority of the "alice" account:

 ```shell
 cleos push action hello hi '["alice"]' -p alice@active
 ```

-This should now produce
+This should now produce:

 ```shell
 235bd766c2097f4a698cfb948eb2e709532df8d18458b92c9c6aae74ed8e4518  244 bytes  1000 cycles
 #    hello <= hello::hi               {"user":"alice"}